RubixML/ML/docs/datasets/api.md

 ```

 ## Randomization
-Randomize the order of the Dataset and return it for method chaining:
+Randomize the order of the dataset and return it for method chaining:
 ```php
 public randomize() : self
 ```